ludotec/nest_blog_app/README.md

 4- admin is the only that can change roles in users
 5- user can change his own password
 6- Gettin all Users should be pageable, use QueryParams

+#### Task06 : NG setup project

+**specifications**

+As a Users I want navigate between login and register, and as a editor or admin between other pages for this roles.
+So users can navigate to profile like editors and admins, but his profiles will be diferent.
+As a technical lead I want a SPA (PWA) with angular.

+**Acceptance criteria:**
+1- [+] set up with angular
+2- [+] modules for admin
+3- [+] basic routing
+4- [+] basic components/pages login register
+5- paginating overview over all users: angular material, table, pagination, endpoint getAllUsers() 6- use proxy.conf to check if connection server is working.
+7- [+] PWA
+8- [+] CORS